 (NSAIDs), such as ibuprofen (for example, Advil or Motrin) and naproxen (for

 Hormonal forms of birth control, such as birth

-control pills, Depo-Provera injections, Implanon implants, and the
+control pills, Depo-Provera injections, Implanon or Nexplanon implants, and the

 levonorgestrel IUD (Mirena).

 Medicines used to treat cancer (chemotherapy).

 Shock is a life-threatening condition that may quickly occur

 Symptoms of shock (most of which will be present) include: